farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 When a character has a condition, their narrative liberties are restricted by said condition.

 For example, it's almost impossible to climb on the roof of a house with a \_Twisted Ankle.
-So even if you have only **2 segments** ticked on your condition clock, your condition in and of itself still imposes narrative restrictions on what your character can do.
+So even if you have only **2 segments** ticked on your stress clock, your condition in and of itself still imposes narrative restrictions on what your character can do.

 Here are a couple examples of conditions:

-- When your condition clock has **1 or 2 segments** filled, you might be: exhausted, humiliated, tired, sore, winded, sick, etc.
+- When your stress clock has **1 or 2 segments** filled, you might be: exhausted, humiliated, tired, sore, winded, sick, etc.
-- When your condition clock has **3 segments** filled, you might have a gunshot wound, a slash from a blade, a first degree burn, or be completely drunk.
+- When your stress clock has **3 segments** filled, you might have a gunshot wound, a slash from a blade, a first degree burn, or be completely drunk.
-- When your condition clock reaches **4 filled segments**, you clear the condition clock, and are taken out for the scene.
+- When your stress clock reaches **4 filled segments**, you clear it, and are taken out for the scene.
 You might have gotten a second degree burn, or a fractured leg, or your brain can't comprehend what is happening anymore.

 ## Talents